district-labs/web3-sets/apps/docs/pages/schemas/identity/rules.md

 Can you guess what will happen during runtime?

 The `all` operation checks if all of the `condition` is reference is satisfied.
-In this case we're checking to see if the `membershipLevel` field has a value greater than 5.
+In this case, we're checking to see if the `membershipLevel` field has a value greater than 5.

 The `all` operator accepts a list condition or rule references, but since this set only contains a single condition and a single rule, we only pass in the single condition with the identifier `condition:membership:issuance`.

 ## Rule Recursion

 Rules can also reference other rules.
-Which is why a set must contain at-least 1 rule with `root` set to `true`, because the runtime engine needs to know which rule(s) to start traversing operations from.
+This is why a set must contain at least 1 rule with `root` set to `true`, because the runtime engine needs to know which rule(s) to start traversing operations from.

-Below is an example of set the describes requiring presenting a Membership/Ticket or a Verified Identity Pass.
+Below is an example of set that describes requiring presenting a Membership/Ticket or a Verified Identity Pass.
 A set like this is useful for programmatically requesting a verifiable presentation from a user at an event.
-If either condition is met, than the guest can enter the event.
+If either condition is met, then the guest can enter the event.
 And if no conditions are met it means they were not invited.

 ```json
 "entities": [